-Under federal law, the new owner or assignee of the debt must notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.
+If the holder of your mortgage loan sells the debt to a different entity, federal law requires the new owner or assignee of the debt to notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.
 (15 U.S.C. § 1641).

 If your mortgage debt is sold and you get an ownership transfer notice, this doesn't necessarily mean that the servicing rights to the mortgage were also sold or that you'll get a new servicer.
 But if your mortgage loan is transferred to a new servicer, your current servicer and the new servicer must, if your case is a typical one, each provide you with a notice.

 In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer, and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.
 (12 C.F.R. § 1024.33).